Connor Joe and Oneil Cruz drive in 9th inning runs and Pirates beat Cardinals 2-1

 Both starters were splendid and neither gave up a run.

-Pittsburgh rookie Paul Skenes pitched 6 1/3 innings and threw a career-high 103 pitches, 74 for strikes.
+Pittsburgh rookie Paul Skenes pitched 6 1/3 innings and threw 103 pitches, 74 for strikes.
 He allowed five hits with eight strikeouts and no walks.

-“He was extremely efficient,” Shelton said.
-“Overall, he was very impressive.
-We continue to see growth out of Paul.”

-The Cardinals just couldn't solve Skenes, St. Louis manager Oliver Marmol said.

-“I felt like we threw some tough at-bats on him," Marmol said. ”He made pitches at the right time.
-He did his job."

 The Cardinals began the fifth with back-to-back singles by Nolan Arenado and Matt Carpenter.
-Skenes pitched out of the jam by striking out two before getting a groundout.
+Skenes pitched out of the jam by striking out the next two batters before getting a groundout.

-“That was good.
-That's the game,” Skenes said.
-“You get yourself into stuff and get yourself out of stuff.
-It was nice to get out of that situation.”

 The top overall draft pick last season, Skenes, 22, has not given up more than three runs in any of his first six career starts.